Real-time attribution speeds TV campaigns to profitability

 Many ACR providers don’t see the Type 2 ads running on the cable networks because they monitor ‘consumer-grade’ feeds from local cable systems, or from other multichannel video programming distributors (MVPDs) such as DirecTV, Dish, etc. During Type 2 ad breaks, these ACR providers see the spots inserted by the MVPDs instead of the Type 2 ads being inserted by the national networks.
 This can be a huge problem considering that many direct-response and brand/direct campaigns purchase a substantial amount of Type 2 ads.
 If your campaign buys Type 2 ads, you’ll want to work with an ACR provider that monitors commercial rather than consumer grade feeds.
-‘Commercial-grade’ feeds should be sourced from commercial satellites and should have no local cover-up so that the TV monitoring company is able to report 100% of both Type1 and Type 2 ads.
+‘Commercial-grade’ feeds should be sourced from commercial satellites and should have no local cover-up so that the TV monitoring company can report 100% of both Type1 and Type 2 ads.

-The culprit is that consumer-grade feeds are void of special signals referred to as “digital program insertion” (DPI).
-It is the DPI signal that tells the ad inserters at the local TV provider that it’s time for a local ad break, so they can begin inserting and covering up the Type 2 ads with commercials from their own local-market advertisers.
+The culprit is that consumer-grade feeds are void of individual signals referred to as “digital program insertion” (DPI).
+It is the DPI signal that tells the ad inserters at the local TV provider that it’s time for a local ad break, so they can begin inserting and covering up the Type 2 ads with commercials from their local-market advertisers.

 If your campaign is buying media directly from any of the MVPDs, or doing programmatic or advance advertising buys, there’s a high probability that your ACR provider will see these ads and confuse them with national cable occurrences.
 The only way to separate the two different types of ad breaks is with DPI signals that are only available on commercial-grade feeds, provided the monitoring company is DPI compliant, which most aren’t.

-Some ACR providers have tried to reduce the amount of false positives by monitoring dual-network feeds from different markets and only considering an ad to be national if they see it across both feeds.
+Some ACR providers have tried to reduce the number of false positives by monitoring dual-network feeds from different markets and only considering an ad to be national if they see it across both feeds.

 While this may reduce the occurrence of false positives, it doesn’t eliminate the problem given the frequency with which MVPDs insert ads across their national footprint and via advanced advertising campaigns.
-The number of false positives even with dual feeds is very concerning and the problem will only grow worse over time given the popularity of MVPD ad targeting and new programmatic models.
-The devil is in the details, as they say, and when you look at this type of ACR data carefully you will find numerous instances of false positives.
+The number of false positives even with dual feeds is very concerning, and the problem will only grow worse over time, given the popularity of MVPD ad targeting and new programmatic models.
+The devil is in the details, as they say, and when you look at this type of ACR data carefully, you will find numerous instances of false positives.
 If you’re doing any local, regional, or programmatic buys on MVPDs, you’ll want to carefully consider the capabilities of the ACR provider that you or your attribution company is using.

 Considering how discounted Type 2 ads are, you wouldn’t want your attribution company treating them the same as Type 1 ads.
 So be aware that some of the older encoding based technologies (monitoring solutions that are not ACR based) may also be using older technology standards that precede the DPI standard.
 The older standard used non-digital tones called “q-tones” to signal local ad breaks.
-However, most of the cable networks have phased out this old analog technology in favor of digital standards (i.e. DPI) as part of the industry’s 2009 digital transition.
+However, most of the cable networks have phased out this old analog technology in favor of digital standards (i.e.; DPI) as part of the industry’s 2009 digital transition.
 This means that providers that only detect q-tones can no longer distinguish between Type 1 and Type 2 ads on the vast majority of cable networks today.